microsoft/vscode-docs/api/references/theme-color.md

 - `editorIndentGuide.background`: Color of the editor indentation guides.
 - `editorIndentGuide.activeBackground`: Color of the active editor indentation guide.

-To see the editor inline hints set `"editor.inlineSuggest.enabled": true`.
+To see the editor inline hints, set `"editor.inlineSuggest.enabled": true`.

 - `editorInlayHint.background`: Background color of inline hints.
 - `editorInlayHint.foreground`: Foreground color of inline hints.